 Ravens National Anthem Singer Resigns Amid 'Country's Cultural Crisis'

-Baltimore native Joe Odoms has been singing the national anthem at Ravens home games since 2014.
+Baltimore native Joe Odoms had been singing the national anthem at Ravens home games since 2014.

 On Tuesday, the member of the Maryland National Guard who served tours of duty in Afghanistan resigned.